-MBA fellowships, scholarships and grants
+MBA fellowships, grants and scholarships

 Most graduate students take out student loans to cover the cost of tuition and fees, and MBA students are no exception.
-When it comes to borrowing money via federal student loans for a MBA, options include Direct Unsubsidized Loans, which let you borrow up to $20,500 each academic year, and Direct PLUS loans, which let you borrow up to the full cost of attendance.
+When it comes to borrowing money via federal student loans for a MBA, options include Direct Unsubsidized Loans, which let you borrow up to $20,500 each academic year, and Direct PLUS Loans, which let you borrow up to the full cost of attendance.

 Borrowers often turn to private student loans when they surpass borrowing limits with federal student loans or to take advantage of lower interest rates.
 With private student loans, interest rates can be incredibly competitive, and that’s especially true if you have a high credit score.